hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514395v2-mug-eval-a-proxy-evaluation-framework-for-multilingual-generation-ca.md

 ---
 layout: default
-title: MUG-Eval: A Proxy Evaluation Framework for Multilingual Generation Capabilities in Any Language
+title: "MUG-Eval: A Proxy Evaluation Framework for Multilingual Generation Capabilities in Any Language"
 ---

 # MUG-Eval: A Proxy Evaluation Framework for Multilingual Generation Capabilities in Any Language